U.S., Turkey agree to try to resolve issues: State Department

 Brunson’s case has resonated with U.S. President Donald Trump and more particularly with Vice President Mike Pence, who has close ties to the evangelical Christian community.
 Pence has been following proceedings since Brunson was arrested and pressing behind the scenes for action, aides said.

-Reporting by David Brunnstrom; Editing by Nick Macfie and Paul Tait
+Reporting by David Brunnstrom in Singapore and Humeyra Pamuk in Istanbul; Editing by Nick Macfie, Paul Tait and David Stamp